Functional disorder: Causes

 Explanatory models that support our understanding of functional disorders take into account the multiple factors involved in symptom development.
-A personalised, tailored approach is usually needed in order to consider the factors which relate to that individual’s biomedical, psychological, social, and material environment.
+A personalised, tailored approach is usually needed in order to consider the factors which relate to that individual's biomedical, psychological, social, and material environment.

+More recent functional neuroimaging studies have suggested malfunctioning of neural circuits involved in stress processing, emotional regulation, self-agency, interoception, and sensorimotor integration.
+A recent article in Scientific American proposed that important brain structures suspected in the pathophysiology of functional neurological disorder include increased activity of the amygdala and decreased activity within the right temporoparietal junction.

 Healthcare professionals might find it useful to consider three main categories of factors: predisposing, precipitating, and perpetuating (maintaining) factors.

 Predisposing factors

 These are factors that make the person more vulnerable to the onset of a functional disorder; and include biological, psychological and social factors.
 Like all health conditions, some people are probably predisposed to develop functional disorders due to their genetic make-up.
 However, no single genes have been identified that are associated with functional disorders.
-Epigenetic mechanisms (mechanisms that affect interaction of genes with their environment) are likely to be important, and have been studied in relation to the Hypothalamic-Pituitary-Adrenal Axis.
+Epigenetic mechanisms (mechanisms that affect interaction of genes with their environment) are likely to be important, and have been studied in relation to the hypothalamic–pituitary–adrenal axis.
 Other predisposing factors include current or prior somatic/physical illness or injury, and endocrine, immunological or microbial factors.

 Functional disorders are diagnosed more frequently in female patients.
-The reasons for this are complex and multifactorial, likely to include both biological and social factors.
-Female sex hormones might affect the functioning of the immune system for example.
 Medical bias possibly contributes to the sex differences in diagnosis: women are more likely to be diagnosed than men with a functional disorder by doctors.

-People with functional disorders also have higher rates of pre-existing mental and physical health conditions, including depression and anxiety disorders, Post-Traumatic Stress Disorder, Multiple Sclerosis and Epilepsy.
+People with functional disorders also have higher rates of pre-existing mental and physical health conditions, including depression and anxiety disorders, Post-traumatic stress disorder, multiple sclerosis and epilepsy.
 Personality style has been suggested as a risk factor in the development of functional disorders but the effect of any individual personality trait is variable and weak.
-Alexithymia (difficulties recognising and naming emotions) has been widely studied in patients with functional disorders and is sometimes addressed as part of treatment.
+Alexithymia has been widely studied in patients with functional disorders and is sometimes addressed as part of treatment.
 Migration, cultural and family understanding of illness, are also factors that influence the chance of an individual developing a functional disorder.
-Being exposed to illness in the family when you are growing up or having parents who are healthcare professionals are sometimes considered risk factors.
+Being exposed to illness in the family while growing up or having parents who are healthcare professionals are sometimes considered risk factors.
 Adverse childhood experiences and traumatic experiences of all kinds are known important risk factors.
+Newer hypotheses have suggested minority stressors may play a role in the development of functional disorders in marginalized communities.